 Much of Butina’s alleged conduct seems to have involved socializing and attending US political events, which may not seem all that dastardly.
 But we’ve gotten hints that there’s much more to come.
-On Wednesday, the government alleged for the first time that Butina used sex — she dated and lived with a much older Republican political consultant, and purportedly offered another person “sex in exchange for a position with a special interest organization.”

 There are also Butina’s publicly known activities during the 2016 campaign, which aren’t mentioned in charging documents.
 She asked Donald Trump a question about Russian sanctions at a public event, met Donald Trump Jr. with Torshin at an NRA dinner, and reportedly bragged that she helped the Trump campaign communicate with Russia.